dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ![nssm-001]({{site.assets}}imgs/nssm-001.png)

-* Switch to the last tab "Hooks" and choose as the Event and specify the parameter as
+* Switch to the last tab "Hooks" and choose "Application exit" as the Event and specify the parameter as

   + **Command**: `E:\dynamsoft_dls-win_x64-v2.2.19\shutdown.bat`